dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 <i>Corporatocracy</i>.

 “Corporatocracy is any economic, political, and judicial system controlled by one or more corporations.
-Used pejoratively, the term criticizes government policies which benefit corporations at the expense of the community.
-Historic corporatocracies arguably include ‘company towns’ built solely to house workers and serve corporate interests.
-In modern times, Seahaven Island, Florida stands as an example of a government intentionally created as a corporatocracy.
-It is the shooting location of <i>The Truman Show</i>.
-The town and the TV show are owned by Seahaven Island, Inc.”
+The term sometimes criticizes government policies which benefit corporations.
+Corporatocracy is at least as old as ‘company towns’ built to house workers and serve corporate interests.
+In modern times, Seahaven Island, Florida is an example of a government intentionally created as a corporatocracy.
+It’s owned by Seahaven Island, Inc., which films <i>The Truman Show</i> there.”

 <i>Enclaves and Exclaves</i>.